New rider registration opens April 1st, 2023 at 9:00 am!

 Create riding comradery, friendships and fond memories while having FUN!

-ELIGIBILITY: Open to youth ages 8 – 16 years old who are proficient in basic road/sidewalk bicycle riding skills.
-(Must be turning 8 in 2018.)
+Open to youth ages 8 – 16 years old who are proficient in basic road/sidewalk bicycle riding skills.
+(Must be turning 8 in 2023.)
 Previous mountain biking experience is NOT required.

-• All lessons will start at the Bike Shack beside the Skyview Middle School Hockey Rink.
+• Lessons are from 6:15-7:30 p.m.
+Tuesdays and Thursdays and start at the Bike Shack beside the Skyview Middle School hockey rink.

-(The fee covers TTA liability insurance, trail maintenance, safety equipment, lesson equipment, use of basic bike repair equipment, use of the Bike Shack, Porta-Potty rental fees and a bear bell & a helmet medical info carrier when the youth enters the program.)
+(The fee covers TTA liability insurance, trail maintenance, safety equipment, lesson equipment, use of basic bike repair equipment, use of the Bike Shack, Port-A-Potty rental, a bear bell, helmet medical info carrier, fun Sprockets socks and other program expenses.)

 • A reliable bike with hand brakes and gears

-• Bike safety check form completed and turned in prior to first lesson
+• Bike safety check form completed and turned in prior to the first lesson

 • Proper fitting bike helmet